neurohacked/neuronet/README.md

 *Results from Add to Inventory and Add New Product*

 **Exit**
-To jack out of NueroNet Manager.
+To jack out of NueroNet Manager portal.

 ---